 - Governors in India

 For more topics on General Awareness, candidates are advised to check the Static GK page, link given above.

-The General Science preparation can be done simply by going through the NCERT Notes for basic physics, chemistry and life science.
+The General Science preparation can be done simply by going through the NCERT Notes for basic physics, chemistry, and life science.

 More topics on Logical Reasoning to prepare well for basic concepts can be found on the given link.

-Also, go through the 3 sutras to prepare for reasoning ability for Junior Engineer exam as reasoning and general intelligence forms an important part of the JE syllabus.
+Also, go through the 3 sutras to prepare for reasoning ability for the Junior Engineer exam as reasoning and general intelligence forms an important part of the JE syllabus.

 RRB JE CBT Stage – II Syllabus

 In accordance with the RRB JE Syllabus, the topics for the second stage of CBT is given in the table below:

 |General Awareness||Physics and Chemistry||Basics of Computer and Applications||Basics of Environment and Pollution Control|

 |Knowledge of Current Affairs||Up to 10th Standard CBSE syllabus and relevant basics||The architecture of Computers||Adverse effects of environmental pollution and control strategies, their effect and control|